Triangle Python Users Group: TriPython (formerly TriZPUG)

 What TriPython Does:

-Next TriPython Chapel Hill Project Night: Wednesday, July 16, 6pm at Renaissance Computing Institute (RENCI), Biltmore Conference Room, 5th Floor, Europa Center, Suite 590, 100 Europa Drive, Chapel Hill.
-Project Night in the western Triangle transitions from Carrboro to Chapel Hill with larger facilities at RENCI.
-Chapel Hill Project Night meets on second Wednesdays, although this one is on third Wednesday due to the SciPy conference.
+Next TriPython Chapel Hill Project Night: Wednesday, September 10, 6pm at Renaissance Computing Institute (RENCI), Biltmore Conference Room, 5th Floor, Europa Center, Suite 590, 100 Europa Drive, Chapel Hill.
+Chapel Hill Project Night meets on second Wednesdays.
 Have a project you want to show off, share, seek help with, or just get some work done surrounded by like minded Python lovers?
 Join us for our monthly project night and do just that!
 Don't have something to work on?
 Just need some help with Python?
 Show up and enjoy the energy, sprint on an open source project, find something interesting to contribute to or be inspired by!
 The setting is informal and there is no schedule, so don't worry if you show up past the start time.
 Whether you are a Python newbie needing help or have an open source project you want to share, come hang out and hack.
 Plenty of free after hours parking is available in the RENCI parking deck.